yellowdog/python-examples/README.md

 5. A Configured Worker Pool Token: from the **Workers** tab in the [YellowDog Portal](https://portal.yellowdog.co/#/workers), use the **+Add Configured Worker Pool** button to create a new Worker Pool and generate a token.

-6. Obtain the YellowDog Agent and install/configure it on your on-premise systems using the Token above.
+6. Obtain the YellowDog Agent and install/configure it on your on-premise systems using the Token obtained above.
+See guidance for [Linux](https://github.com/yellowdog/resources/blob/main/agent-install/linux/README.md) and [Windows](https://github.com/yellowdog/resources/blob/main/agent-install/windows/README-CONFIGURED.md).

 # Script Installation with Pip